 By the year 2010, the mobile apps industry became increasingly saturated as new competitors entered the market flooding it with numerous varieties of utilitarian as well as lifestyle apps.
 A survey conducted by Nielsen in 2010 revealed the types of apps that were in greatest demand by users.
-A breakdown of the various categories of applications used within a span of 30 days as emerging from the survey is presented in Table 3 (Appendix) (The State of Mobile Apps, 2010).
-In addition, a chart of app popularity by users of specific operating systems is depicted in Table 4 (Appendix).
+A breakdown of the various categories of applications used within a span of 30 days as emerging from the survey is presented in Figure 234.
+In addition, a chart of app popularity by users of specific operating systems is depicted in Figure 3.
 The survey revealed that games, including both free and paid, were the most downloaded application category.
 Facebook, Google Maps, and the Weather Channel were the most popular apps across all platforms.
 In social networking, Facebook was by far the most popular app, with MySpace trailing behind in part due to its continuing popularity with teenagers.
-LinkedIn also attracted a large number of users in the age group of 25 to 44 (The State of Mobile Apps, 2010).
+LinkedIn also attracted a large number of users in the age group of 25 to 4435.
 The news and weather application category was dominated by The Weather Channel, which was downloaded by 58% of the users surveyed.
 Amazon and eBay led the shopping category with 57% and 41% respectively.
 Finally, the music category was fiercely competitive with iTunes, Pandora, Sirius-XM, and Yahoo!
-Music all competing for the #1 position (The State of Mobile Apps, 2010).
+Music all competing for the #1 position36.